-Harvard In Focus: The Importance of Free Speech and Academic Freedom
+Harvard in Focus: The Importance of Free Speech and Academic Freedom

 2024-11-1926 minute read

-Harvard In Focus: The Importance of Free Speech and Academic Freedom
+Harvard in Focus: The Importance of Free Speech and Academic Freedom

 In this post we take a close look at current controversies and concerns at Harvard University, over both academic freedom and its close cousin free speech.
 In particular, we’ll review the importance of academic freedom for a top-notch education, look at what’s behind the decline of academic freedom at Harvard, and explore what Harvard is doing to restore academic freedom and establish norms and policies that encourage free speech and open dialogue.
 We'll also put these concerns into perspective for students asking themselves how much issues of academic freedom should influence their assessment of Harvard and their larger decision-making process.